exasol/tableau-connector/doc/user_guide/user_guide.md

 # User Guide

-The Exasol Tableau Connector is distributed together with Tableau Desktop and Tableau Server applications.
+The Exasol ODBC Tableau Connector is distributed together with Tableau Desktop and Tableau Server applications.
 We recommend using the latest available version of Tableau products to access the connector.

 ![JDBC connection dialog](../images/jdbc_connection_dialog.png "JDBC connection dialog")

-If you want to use the currently developed version of connector, you can follow the guide below and install the connector disabling sign verification.
+If you want to use the currently developed versions of connector for JDBC and ODBC, you can follow the guide below and install the connector disabling sign verification.

 ## Testing In-Development Connector

-The ODBC Connector is deprecated, we recommend using the JDBC Connector.
-You can download the latest connector as a `.taco` file from the [GitHub release page](https://github.com/exasol/tableau-connector/releases).
+You can download the latest connectors for JDBC and ODBC as `.taco` files from the [GitHub release page](https://github.com/exasol/tableau-connector/releases).

+### Preconditions

-### Install the JDBC Driver
+#### Install the JDBC Driver

+The connector for JDBC requires the Exasol JDBC driver to be installed for Tableau Desktop and Server.

 Download and install the latest JDBC driver for your operating system from the [download page](https://www.exasol.com/portal/display/DOWNLOAD/).

 **Important note for Windows:** Make sure to download and install file `EXASOL_JDBC-<version>.msi`.
 This will install the JDBC driver to `C:\Program Files\Exasol\EXASolution-7.1\JDBC\exajdbc.jar`.
 Only the JDBC driver for Windows supports Kerberos under Windows.

-See below for where to install the JDBC driver in Tableau Desktop and Tableau Server.
+Copy the JDBC driver `exajdbc.jar` to the Tableau installation directory:

-### With Tableau Desktop

-1. Copy the JDBC driver `exajdbc.jar` to the Tableau installation directory (see [Tableau Desktop documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_otherdatabases_jdbc.htm#specify-the-right-jdbc-driver) for details).
+* Tableau Desktop (see [Tableau Desktop documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_otherdatabases_jdbc.htm#specify-the-right-jdbc-driver) for details):
   * `C:\Program Files\Tableau\Drivers` (Windows)
   * `~/Library/Tableau/Drivers` (macOS)
+* Tableau Server:
+  * Windows: `C:\Program Files\Tableau\Drivers`
+  * Linux: `/opt/tableau/tableau_driver/jdbc`

+#### Install the ODBC Driver

+The connector for ODBC requres the Exasol ODBC driver to be installed for Tableau Desktop and Server.

+Download and install the latest JDBC driver for your operating system from the [download page](https://www.exasol.com/portal/display/DOWNLOAD/).

+* Windows and macOS: install the driver by executing the installer.
+* Linux:
+  1. Unpack the ODBC driver to `/opt/exasol/odbc`
+  2. Create or edit file `/etc/odbcinst.ini` and add the following entry:

+      ```ini
+      [EXASolution Driver]
+      Driver=/opt/exasol/odbc/lib/linux/x86_64/libexaodbc-uo2214lv2.so
+      ```

+### Install the Connectors With Tableau Desktop

-2. Copy the connector `.taco` file to
+1. Copy the connector `.taco` files to
   * `C:\Users\[Windows User]\Documents\My Tableau Repository\Connectors` (Windows)
   * `/Users/[user]/Documents/My Tableau Repository/Connectors` (macOS)
-3. As the connector is not signed, you need to start Tableau Desktop with command line argument `-DDisableVerifyConnectorPluginSignature`, e.g. by creating a `.bat` file with the following content:
+2. As the connectors are not signed, you need to start Tableau Desktop with command line argument `-DDisableVerifyConnectorPluginSignature`, e.g. by creating a `.bat` file with the following content:

     ```bat
     "C:\Program Files\Tableau\Tableau 2021.3\bin\tableau.exe" -DDisableVerifyConnectorPluginSignature